 In the UK, the Competent Authority for pressure equipment is the Department for Business, Energy & Industrial Strategy (BEIS).

-When placing pressure equipment on the UK market, following successful conformity assessment by a GB Approved Body, it will be marked with a ‘UKCA’ mark.
+When placing pressure equipment on the UK market, following successful conformity assessment by a UK Approved Body, it will be marked with a ‘UKCA’ mark.

 Additional information is available at: